venveo/Subscribe/readme.md

-# Subscribe plugin for Craft
+# Subscribe plugin for Craft CMS

-Subscribe to mailing list software on craft user registration activation for front end and / or cp requests.
+Subscribe to mailing list software on craft user registration or activation for front end and/or cp requests.

 Currently supports:

 * Mailchimp

-NB.
-If you have serveices that you would like to add just shout, so long as they have a decent robust API we will look to get them added.

 Plugin settings allow you to: